Are We There Yet?

 If you look closely at the calling God gave Abram, while it’s void of step-by-step and turn-by-turn directions, it’s absolutely full of promises!
 What God did say: “to a land I will show you” (emphasis added).

 Remember all those ‘I wills’?
-At every juncture, at every impasse—even on those occasions when Abram foolishly acted on his own—God was at work behind the scenes.
+At every juncture, at every impasse—even on those occasions when Abram foolishly acted on his own—God was at work.
+He promised “I will” … and He did!

 The writer of Hebrews tells us, “By faith Abraham, when called to go to a place he would later receive as his inheritance, obeyed and went, even though he did not know where he was going” (Hebrews 11:8).

-My prayer this week – Father, it is my desire to follow after you in faith, on those days when it’s easy and especially on those days when it’s hard.
-Would you remind me often it is you who calls, you who wills, and you who will complete the good work you’ve begun in me?
+My prayer this week—Father, it is my desire to follow after you in faith, on those days when it’s easy and especially on those days when it’s hard.
+Would you remind me often that it is you who calls, you who wills, and you who will complete the good work you’ve begun in me?